holly257/DSA_BinarySearchTree/README.md

     - returns the sum of all the values in the tree
     - runtime: linear O(n)
 5. Height of a BST
     - Write an algorithm to find the height of a binary search tree.
-What is the time complexity of your algorithm?
+    - What is the time complexity of your algorithm? - O(n)
 6. Is it a BST?
     - Write an algorithm to check whether an arbitrary binary tree is a binary search tree, assuming the tree does not contain duplicates.
 7. 3rd largest node
     - Write an algorithm to find the 3rd largest node in a binary search tree.
 8. Balanced BST
     - Write an algorithm that checks if a BST is balanced (i.e., a tree where no 2 leaves differ in distance from the root by more than 1).

-#### In Progress
 9. Are they the same BSTs?
     - You are given two arrays which represent two sequences of keys that are used to create two binary search trees.
     - Write a program that will tell whether the two BSTs will be identical or not without actually constructing the tree.
 You may use another data structure such as an array or a linked list but don't construct the BST.
-    - What is the time complexity of your algorithm?
-E.g., 3, 5, 4, 6, 1, 0, 2 and 3, 1, 5, 2, 4, 6, 0 are two sequences of arrays but will create the exact same BSTs and your program should return true.
+    - What is the time complexity of your algorithm? - O(n)
+    - E.g., 3, 5, 4, 6, 1, 0, 2 and 3, 1, 5, 2, 4, 6, 0 are two sequences of arrays but will create the exact same BSTs and your program should return true.